 The crucial finding on the equal work issue is whether the jobs to be compared have a “common core” of tasks, i.e., whether a significant portion of the two jobs is identical.
 The inquiry then turns to whether the differing or additional tasks make the work substantially different. . . .
 Given the fact-intensive nature of the inquiry, summary judgment will often be inappropriate.

-For other cases in the Third Circuit discussing the concept of “equal work”, see, e.g., Angelo v.
+For other cases in the Court of Appeals discussing the concept of “equal work”, see, e.g., Angelo v.
 Bacharach Instrument Co., 555 F.2d 1164, 1172 (3d Cir.
 1977) (noting that “mechanical and surface similarities are inadequate to establish the equality of two positions”); Welde v.
 Tetley, Inc., 864 F. Supp.
 440, 442 (M.D.
 Pa.
 1994) (noting that the term “skill” “includes an assessment of such factors as experience, training and ability”; “effort” “refers to the physical or mental exertion needed to perform a job”; “responsibility” “concerns the degree of accountability required in performing a job, with emphasis on the importance of the job obligation”; and that the three terms — skill, effort and responsibility — “constitute separate tests, each of which must be met in order for the equal pay standard to apply”).

 For a definition of “wages,” see 29 C.F.R. § 1620.10: